BluFoot/pythonleague/README.md

 ###Notes
 * We recommend Firefox or Chrome, but all modern browsers are compatible.
 * A large display gives the optimal experience, but mobile phones can get every bit of information!
 * For champion's items by winrate, only items with >2% playrate are shown.
-Same for itemss' champions.
+Same for items' champions.

 ###Contact
 alex@cornellier.com